flywithliye/lard-detection/README.md

 ```

+> Note that, you should change `num_gpu` in `cfg/ultralytics/train.py`, in which we set to 10 by default.

-For directly reproducing the finetuning of YOLO-RWY, run:
+For directly reproducing the finetuning of YOLO-RWY (640 image size by default), run:

 ```bash
 # simple training